Vector35/binaryninja-api/docs/guide/type.md

      /usr/include
     End of search list.

-From this example, the flags you want would be:
+From this example, the flags would be:

     -isystem/usr/lib/gcc/x86_64-pc-linux-gnu/12.2.0/include
     -isystem/usr/local/include